 My top 10 Halloween Songs, Rich Paschall, Sunday Night Blog

-So with the emphasis on the ghoulish this week, it seems only right that I give you again my top ten favorite Halloween songs.
+With Halloween just a short time away, it seems only right that I give you my top ten favorite Halloween songs.
 When I thought of this list I soon had 20 titles, so I stopped looking and started trimming it down.
 Some of the titles sounded good, but the music was a disappointment.
 For example, I hunted down the theme song to the old television series, Thriller, but the music was more of a 50’s jazz sound and not scary at all.

 A few were fun songs and while they were popular, they didn’t make the cut.
 Ghostbusters immediately came to mind.
 It is a slick melody, but not necessarily fitting of a fright night.
 Little Shop of Horrors was a fun play and the title tune is catchy, but also not scary or fun in a traditional Halloween way.
 Rocky Horror Picture Show gave us Time Warp.
 That may make a lot of lists, but not mine.
 Sweeny Todd, The Demon Barber of Fleet Street, has some gruesome moments, but which song would make the grade here?
 A Little Priest?

-Counting down from number 10, I offer the first 5 (last five?) on the list as musical themes to frighten the little trick or treaters.
+Counting down from number 10, I offer the first 5 as musical themes to frighten the little trick or treaters.
 Perhaps you would like to have these playing through a speaker on your front porch to encourage little ones to make the frightful climb to your front door.
 Who knows what might be lurking just inside?

 These five should provide plenty of creepy music for you.
 If that doesn’t do it, add in one of my all-time favorite television themes.